bvm/bvm/README.md

 Future:

-1. Investigate whether it would be worth it to create a separate super small binary for resolving (I'm thinking not).
-2. Provide a setting in the app for changing the local data directory (where binaries are installed).
+1. Provide a setting in the app for changing the local data directory (where binaries are installed).
 This should not be an environment variable because it should also update all the system paths appropriately and move everything over.
+2. Allow specifying environment variables per directory.
+This seems to have been done in [direnv](https://github.com/direnv/direnv) so it should be possible here.
+See also, https://unix.stackexchange.com/a/21364/128067 and https://unix.stackexchange.com/a/170282/128067 (seems like it's better not to override the command and instead use shell hooks--ex. `PROMPT_COMMAND` and tell if the directory changed).
+For powershell, https://github.com/takekazuomi/posh-direnv.
+I'm not sure about cmd and would be surprised

 Far future:

 1. Support breaking up registries into multiple files (ex. it would give a semver range for a file internally).
 This would only be useful for extremely large files.
+2. Probably editor extensions to properly set the environment variables based on the open project.
+Ex. you change the folder in VSCode and it properly updates its process' environment variables... wouldn't be hard to do.

 Probably unnecessary complexity: